wkicior/mandayFaktura/README.md

 - invoice numbering management and automatic generation
 - VAT rates management

-## Next features
-The features I'm working on and should be delivered any day now include:
-- improving UI and windows presentation
-- improving UX
-- fixing the menu
-- name of the issuer

 ## Features currently not supported
 - Other documents like ProForma, invoice correction
 - Searching